carlos-osorio-developer/carlos-osorio-developer/README.md

 # Hello!
 I'm Carlos (he/him).

-I'm an electronic engineer with a passion for code and web developing.
-I am styding hard at Microverse to become an international full stack developer.
-At the end of the program I will be skilled at technical skills such as Ruby, Rails, JavaScript, React and Redux.
+I'm an electronic engineer with a passion for code and web developmen.
+I am studying hard at Microverse to become an international full-stack developer.
+At the end of the program, I will be skilled at technical skills such as Ruby, Rails, JavaScript, React, and Redux.

-Also, I will have a lot of experience with scrum, teamwork and professional soft skills.
+Also, I will have a lot of experience with scrum, teamwork, and professional soft skills.

 ## My GitHub activity: